 Local Food Supply Chain Apprenticeship

-Casey Auch is from Asheville, North Carolina and is an English/professional writing major at the University of North Carolina, Wilmington.
-She is working with Feast Down East.
+is from Asheville, North Carolina and is an English/professional writing major at the University of North Carolina, Wilmington.
+She worked with Feast Down East.

-Alex Borst is from Madison, Mississippi and just graduated from the University of Mississippi, Oxford, with a degree in International Studies with minors in German and Environmental Studies.
-He is working with Working Landscapes.
+is from Madison, Mississippi and just graduated from the University of Mississippi, Oxford, with a degree in International Studies with minors in German and Environmental Studies.
+He worked with Working Landscapes

-Rhyne Cureton is from Charlotte, North Carolina.
+is from Charlotte, North Carolina.
 He is majoring in Agricultural Education with a concentration in Extension and Professional Services at North Carolina Agricultural and Technical State University.
-He is working with Foster-Caviness.
+He worked with Foster-Caviness.

-Taylor Hayes is from Holly Springs, North Carolina and graduated from the University of North Carolina, Chapel Hill, with a degree in Southern Studies (food studies) and Information Science.
-She is working with the Piedmont Food and Ag Processing Center.
+is from Holly Springs, North Carolina and graduated from the University of North Carolina, Chapel Hill, with a degree in Southern Studies (food studies) and Information Science.
+She worked with the Piedmont Food and Ag Processing Center

-Shannon Herlihy is from Baltimore, Maryland and is an Environmental Studies major at the University of North Carolina, Asheville.
-She is working with TRACTOR Food and Farms.
+is from Baltimore, Maryland and is an Environmental Studies major at the University of North Carolina, Asheville.
+She worked with TRACTOR Food and Farms

-Ben Herndon is from Parkton, North Carolina and is majoring in Poultry Science at NC State University.
-He is working with Foster-Caviness.
+is from Parkton, North Carolina and is majoring in Poultry Science at NC State University.
+He worked with Foster-Caviness.

-Ali Huber is from Durham, NC and just graduated from the University of North Carolina, Chapel Hill, with a degree in Public Policy and Environmental Studies with a concentration in Energy and Sustainability.
-She will be working with Seal the Seasons.
+is from Durham, NC and just graduated from the University of North Carolina, Chapel Hill, with a degree in Public Policy and Environmental Studies with a concentration in Energy and Sustainability.
+She worked with Seal the Seasons.

-Chase McCurry is from Jacksonville, North Carolina.
+is from Jacksonville, North Carolina.
 He is studying Economics and Public Policy at the University of North Carolina, Chapel Hill.
-He is working with N.C.
-Cooperative Extension.
+He worked with Onslow County Cooperative Extension.

-Chanel A. Nestor is from Winston-Salem, North Carolina.
+is from Winston-Salem, North Carolina.
 She graduated from North Carolina Agricultural and Technical State University with a B.A. in Sociology and an M.S. in Agricultural Education with a concentration in Rural Community Development.
 She is currently pursuing a Graduate Certificate in Sociology at Appalachian State University.
-She is working with the Piedmont Triad Regional Council.
+She worked with the Piedmont Triad Regional Council

-Molly Riddle is from Burnsville, NC and is an Environmental Science major/Art minor at Brevard College.
-She is working with TRACTOR Food and Farms.
+is from Burnsville, NC and is an Environmental Science major/Art minor at Brevard College.
+She worked with TRACTOR Food and Farms

-Maria Elisa Vollmer is from Maracay, Venezuela, and just graduated from Virginia Tech with a degree in Environmental Policy and Planning.
-She is working with FreshPoint.
+is from Maracay, Venezuela, and just graduated from Virginia Tech with a degree in Environmental Policy and Planning.
+She worked with FreshPoint

-Kristen Wagner is from Morehead City, North Carolina, and is an Environmental Science (Quantitative Energy Systems) major at the University of North Carolina, Chapel Hill.
-She is working with NC Catch.
+is from Morehead City, North Carolina, and is an Environmental Science (Quantitative Energy Systems) major at the University of North Carolina, Chapel Hill.
+She worked with NC Catch

-Erin Welty is from Clemmons, North Carolina and is a student at the University of South Carolina, Columbia.
-She is working with Lowes Foods.
+is from Clemmons, North Carolina and is a student at the University of South Carolina, Columbia.
+She worked with Lowes Foods

 Local Foods and the Supply Chain Course